wang-nima/Sudoku/README.md

 # DirectedResearch

-This is the project direct by professor Mike from University of Southern California
+This is a game project directed by professor Mike.